oscarlai1998/tp/docs/UserGuide.md

 Innovator`, a `2` credit module with the code `CP2201`, without any prerequisites.*</sup>

-`add Introduction to Operating Systems -c CS2106 -t core -mc 4 -p CS1010,CS2100`
+`add Introduction to Operating Systems -c CS2106 -t core -mc 4 -p CS2100`

 ```
 --------------------------------------------------------------------------------------
 Added CS2106 Introduction to Operating Systems to the list.
 (4.0MCs)
-List of pre-requisites needed to take CS2106: CS1010, CS2100
+List of pre-requisites needed to take CS2106: CS2100
-[C][✘] CS2106   Introduction to Operating Systems                       NIL   4 MC
+  [C][X] CS2106   Introduction to Operating Systems                       NIL   4 MC
 --------------------------------------------------------------------------------------
 ```

 <sup>***Figure 1.1.2** Expected results from adding the `core` module `Introduction to Operating Systems`, a
-`4` credit module with the code `CS2106`, with the prerequisites `CS1010` and `CS2100`.*</sup>
+`4` credit module with the code `CS2106`, with the prerequisite `CS2100`.*</sup>

 ### Delete existing module: `delete`